-Members of the Senior Leadership Team with the approval of the Head of School have the authority to temporarily exclude a student.
+Only the Head of School has the authority to temporarily exclude a student.
 A student can be temporarily excluded for:

 - a) Exhibiting the following exceptional behaviours: smoking/vaping or being found with a smoker, fighting and intentional aggression, vandalism, consistent bullying/cyberbullying, activities that endanger others' safety, misuse of the school name or members of the school staff on social media.
 This list is not exhaustive and other serious behaviour that is not detailed here may be sanctioned at the discretion of the Head of School. - b) Continued disregard for the school's agreed codes of behaviour, despite internal interventions and/or parent/school partnership and/or pastoral counselling and support.